bioperl/bioperl.github.io/howtos/Graphics.md

 Summary
 -------

 In summary, we have seen how to use the module to generate representations of sequence features as horizontal maps.
-We applied these techniques to two common problems: rendering the output of a [BLAST](BLAST "wikilink") run, and rendering the feature table of a [GenBank](GenBank "wikilink")/[EMBL](EMBL "wikilink") entry.
+We applied these techniques to two common problems: rendering the output of a [BLAST] run, and rendering the feature table of a [GenBank]/[EMBL] entry.

 The graphics module is quite flexible.
-In addition to the options that we have seen, there are glyphs for generating point-like features such as [SNPs](wp:SNP "wikilink"), specialized glyphs that draw [GC content](GC_content "wikilink") and [open reading frames](ORF "wikilink"), and glyphs that generate histograms, bar charts and other types of graphs. has been used to represent physical (clone) maps, radiation hybrid maps, [EST](wp:Expressed_Sequence_Tag "wikilink") clusters, cytogenetic maps, restriction maps, and much more.
+In addition to the options that we have seen, there are glyphs for generating point-like features such as [SNPs], specialized glyphs that draw [GC content] and [open reading frames], and glyphs that generate histograms, bar charts and other types of graphs. has been used to represent physical (clone) maps, radiation hybrid maps, [EST] clusters, cytogenetic maps, restriction maps, and much more.

 Although we haven't shown it, provides support for generating HTML image maps.
-The [Generic Genome Browser](Generic_Genome_Browser "wikilink") uses this facility to generate clickable, browsable images of the genome from a variety of genome databases.
+The [Generic Genome Browser] uses this facility to generate clickable, browsable images of the genome from a variety of genome databases.

 Another application you should investigate is the script.
-This script uses the BioFetch interface to fetch [GenBank](GenBank "wikilink")/[EMBL](EMBL "wikilink")/[SwissProt](SwissProt "wikilink") entries dynamically from the web before rendering them into [PNG](wp:PNG "wikilink") images.
+This script uses the BioFetch interface to fetch [GenBank]/[EMBL]/[SwissProt] entries dynamically from the web before rendering them into [PNG] images.

-Finally, if you find yourself constantly tweaking the graphic options, you might be interested in , a utility module for interpreting and rendering a simple tab-delimited format for sequence features. is a Perl script built on top of this module, which you can find in the scripts/graphics directory in the [BioPerl](BioPerl "wikilink") distribution.
+Finally, if you find yourself constantly tweaking the graphic options, you might be interested in , a utility module for interpreting and rendering a simple tab-delimited format for sequence features. is a Perl script built on top of this module, which you can find in the scripts/graphics directory in the [BioPerl] distribution.

 '''[Tip:''](Tip:\'\'\)'